prgmitchell/blur-filter/README.md

 those who want a standalone version.
 All credit goes to the original author Xaymar.

 Installation:
-1) Run the installer
+1) Download and run the installer.
-2) Select your obs-studio installation folder, the default is already set as C:\Program Files\obs-studio
+2) Select your obs-studio installation folder, the default is already set as C:\Program Files\obs-studio.
 3) Open OBS and add a "Blur" filter to whatever source you want to blur.